jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 All this praise doesn't mean open-source communities are perfect and can run the world.
 It has problems.
 Mainly it's people can be too rude, with no central ownership projects can quickly die off, and [it's also easy to free-load off its contributors](https://www.youtube.com/watch?v=MO8hZlgK5zc), discouraging growth.

 That's why open-source is only a part of the ecosystem bringing the Internet Age and mass-collaboration to life.
-Big Business and Big Government both helped create the digital technology and they're not going anywhere.
+Big Business and Big Government both helped create the digital technology, and they're not going anywhere.

-We will always need significant energy, manufacturing, and mining companies mass-producing our essential products.
-There are plenty of business sectors that need huge hierarchies, especially as we venture into the unknowns of space exploration.
+We will always need significant energy, manufacturing, and mining companies to mass-produce our essential products.
+Many business sectors need vast hierarchies, especially as we venture into the unknowns of space exploration.
 Likewise, the government will always install traffic lights, operate social programs, and fund research institutions.

 Mass-collaboration doesn't tear down the past.
-It adds to it by letting individuals discover efficiences big organizations can't find.
+It adds to it by letting individuals discover efficiencies big organizations can't find.

 That's why open-source is vital.